-No matter what sport you play or how much you work out in the gym, bruises, sprains, strains, and other incidents are commonplace in an active lifestyle.
+No matter what sport you play or how much you work out in the gym, bruises, sprains, strains, and other incidents are common.

 If you have lingering aches and pains or simply can't do compound barbell movements, swap in these eight exercises to build strength and return to full function in no time.

 Aside from a previous injury, knee pain can be caused by improper squat form.
-If you’re not injured but squatting hurts your knees, keep your weight on your heels, torso upright, and maintain your posture.
-Your feet should be hip-width apart and pointed slightly outward.
+Keep your weight on your heels, torso upright, and maintain proper posture.
+Your feet should be hip-width apart and pointed slightly out.
 As you descend, push your butt back as if you were going to sit back on a chair and aim to squat below parallel.
 If you’re experiencing knee pain from an injury and squats are out of the equation, try these four lower-body moves.

-Hold a bar about shoulder width grip at your hips.
-Flex knees slightly and bend at the hips to push butt out and lower your torso.
+Hold a bar with a shoulder-width grip at your hips.
+Flex your knees slightly and bend at the hips to push your butt out and lower your torso.
 Reverse the motion to assume starting position.
 Your back should stay flat as the bar descends down your legs.
-Keep bar as close to body as possible throughout the movement.
+Keep the bar as close to body as possible throughout the movement.

 Weak hips can manifest as knee pain.
-The mini band abduction exercise will increase hip strength and stability, which will help alleviate the knee pain.
-Place the band below your knees with your body standing in an athletic stance, knees slightly bent, chest up, and take a big side step with your right foot.
-Move your left foot towards our right foot but never bring them together; you want to always maintaining tension on the mini band.
+The mini band abduction exercise will increase hip strength and stability, which will help alleviate knee pain.
+Place the band below your knees with your body standing in an athletic stance.
+With your knees slightly bent and chest up, take a big side step with your right foot.
+Move your left foot towards your right but never bring them together.
+You want to always maintain tension on the mini band.
 Perform three sets of 10 yards in each direction.

 If you already have a shoulder injury, avoid pressing overhead and focus on strengthening the rotator cuffs and scapula.
 Swap in these four shoulder strengthening moves to avoid future pain.